khang200923/Predicate_Wars/game.md

 Go in cycles of remained players, moving clockwise, starting from the latest player, ends when there is only 1 remaining:
 - The player remains if they still have cards left, or not choosing to not remain
 - The player can:
-    - Play two paired cards (one that has smaller symbol count is called *main* card, the other is called *secondary* card) and apply its effects (if there is no card played yet, or your *main* card tag beats the previous *main* card's, or (the previous *main* card has more symbol count than yours, if the previous *main* card tag doesn't beat yours)), or
+    - Play two paired cards (one that has smaller symbol count is called *main* card, the other is called *secondary* card having larger symbol count) and apply its effects (if there is no card played yet, or the previous *main* card tag doesn't beat your *main* card's, or the previous *main* card has more symbol count than yours) and put them in the drop pile, or
     - Raise a card's power cost by 2 and discard it into the discard pile, or
     - Claim a card from the deck for twice the power cost (if affordable), or
     - Choose not to remain